Minimal area of Finsler disks with minimizing geodesics: Discretization of Finsler surfaces

 The claim regarding the geodesic quasi wall system~$\W$ is proved in a similar way.
-By Proposition~\ref{prop:min}, the distance realizing arc~$[x,y]$ is also length-minimizing with respect to~$\W$.
+By Proposition~\ref{prop:min}, the distance-realizing arc~$[x,y]$ is also length-minimizing with respect to~$\W$.
 Since each wall of~$\W$ crosses~$[x,y]$ at most once and meets~$\partial M$ exactly twice, we derive the desired second inequality from the definition of~$\length_\W$; see~\eqref{eq:lengthW}. \end{proof}

 Simple wall systems can be used to discretize Finsler disks~$M$ with minimizing interior geodesics.

 For every $a,b \in \R$ and every~$\eps >0$, we write $a \simeq b \pm \eps$ if $|a-b| < \eps$.

 \begin{theorem} Let~$(M,F)$ be a self-reverse Finsler metric disk with minimizing interior geodesics.
 Then, for every~$\eps >0$ and every integer~$n$ large enough, there exists a wall system~$\W$, made of~$n$ geodesics of~$M$, such that for every $x,y \in M \setminus\W$, we have